After you have scheduled your appointment with us:

 - Make sure your pet is current on vaccinations.
 Vaccinations can be given the day of surgery if desired.

 - If you have not microchipped your pet, this is an excellent time to do it while he or she is under anesthesia for surgery.
 Click here for more info.

 - Do not feed your dog or cat after 8pm the night before surgery.
 Water is ok.
-Rabbits DO NOT need to be fasted.
+Kittens, puppies (under 6 months), and rabbits DO NOT need to be fasted.

 The morning of surgery:

 - Do not feed your cat or dog.
 Kittens, puppies (under 6 months), and rabbits do not need to be fasted.

 - Arrive between 7-8:30am.
 If you arrive after 8:45am there will be an additional fee and/or we may not be able to admit your pet.
 We do not admit any patients after 9:15am.